district-civic-labs/stripe-lambda/README.md

 1. Put the code into the function

+1. Increase the function's allotted running time from 3 seconds to 5 seconds

 1. Something with API Gateway?
 Make a note of the URL you receive for later

 ## Integration on another site